 - In Haibane Renmei Rakka fills out the blanks in a crumpled old book that is supposed to tell the origin of the world with a story of her own invention, where God makes mistakes every step of the way, but each mistake makes the world a more beautiful place than He could have predicted, and God sees them as good.

-- In Saint Young Men, the vast majority of the humour comes from seeing two divine figures (it is notable that they are Jesus and Buddha, who are both explicitly human as well as divine) constantly making mistakes, screwing up and annoying each other, although their personality flaws are relatively minor (Jesus is prone to making impulse Cosplay purchases, and tends to be quite needing of attention, wheras Buddha is something of a Cloud Cuckoo Lander with terrible body image thanks to all the fat statues).
+- In Saint Young Men, the vast majority of the humour comes from seeing two divine figures (it is notable that they are Jesus and Buddha, who are both explicitly human as well as divine) constantly making mistakes, screwing up, and annoying each other, although their personality flaws are relatively minor (Jesus is prone to making impulse Cosplay purchases, and tends to be quite needing of attention, whereas Buddha is something of a Cloud Cuckoo Lander with terrible body image thanks to all the fat statues).
 They also suffer from Power Incontinence under certain conditions (Buddha glows when he is virtuous or angry, Jesus's stigmata bleed whenever he feels persecuted, and both of them occasionally float without meaning to).
 Obviously, a perfect being would be able to control such embarrassing faux pas as accidentally turning all nearby water to wine whenever in a good mood.

-- For bonus points Jesus is Hydrophobic.
-IE afraid of water.
+- For bonus points Jesus is Hydrophobic, IE afraid of water.
 The reason he walked on water?
 Because he was too scared to swim.
 When he tried to force himself to submerge his head under the water in a pool he wound up parting it like the Red Sea.

 - In one issue of Valhalla, Heimdall is in love with Freya.
-Just as she is about to let him in, he get a counterproductive fit of jealousy and basically calls her a dirty tramp.
-However, he quickly realize what a Jerkass he has been, and she forgives him.
+Just as she is about to let him in, he gets a counterproductive fit of jealousy and basically calls her a dirty tramp.
+However, he quickly realizes what a Jerkass he has been, and she forgives him.
 This is just one example among many: most of the Norse gods were flawed even in the oldest recorded myths, and Valhalla keeps and further develops this characterization.

 - When Johnny the Homicidal Maniac goes to heaven, he meets God.
 An obese baby in wheel chair too exhausted from creating reality to actually give a shit.

-- In Lucifer, all creators are very flawed.
-Lucifer himself neglects to construct a proper afterlife, Elaine fails to keep her humans from killing each other in her name, and let's not even get started on Yahweh himself...
+- Elaine fails to keep her humans from killing each other in her name.

 - Yahweh's plan for the universe works more or less perfectly, maybe even better than he had expected — pity that all the people were a bit of an afterthought and filler in his grand design.